marurevi/Vet-clinic-database/README.md

-# Vet clinic database: create animals table
+# Vet clinic database: query and update animals table

 > In this project, I used a relational database to create the initial data structure for a vet clinic.
 I created a table to store animals' information, insert some data into it, and query it.

 <div align='center'><img src="./images/Table animals.png" alt="table"></div>

+> Here, I used transactions to update and delete records, aggregate functions and "GROUP By" to answer analytical questions.

 ## Getting Started